englercj/harvest-engine/docs/plugin_spec.md

         type = "string",
         desc = "a string path to the files to run mytool on, globs are allowed", handler = function (ctx, value)
-            -- ctx = the module that used the "mytool" key -- value = the value of the "mytool" key in the module
+            -- The handler function is called when the key is specified in a [module] block -- ctx = the module that used the "mytool" key -- value = the value of the "mytool" key in the module